cupy/cupy/docs/source/tutorial/convnet.rst

     model = VGG16Layers()

-When :class:`~chainer.links.VGG16Layers` is instantiated, the pre-trained parameters is automatically downloaded from the author's server.
+When :class:`~chainer.links.VGG16Layers` is instantiated, the pre-trained parameters are automatically downloaded from the author's server.
 So you can immediately start to use VGG16 with pre-trained weight as a good image feature extractor.
 See the details of this model here:
 :class:`chainer.links.VGG16Layers`.

-In the case of ResNet models, there are 3 variation in terms of the number of layers.
+In the case of ResNet models, there are three variations differing in the number of layers.
 We have :class:`chainer.links.ResNet50`, :class:`chainer.links.ResNet101`, and :class:`chainer.links.ResNet152` models with easy parameter loading feature.
 ResNet's pre-trained parameters are not available for direct downloading, so you need to download the weight from the